 - Clinical studies have shown that Prolia significantly decreases the incidence of vertebral, hip, and nonvertebral fractures in postmenopausal women.

-- Ideal candidates for Prolia include postmenopausal women, men with osteoporosis, and individuals undergoing specific cancer treatments or glucocorticoid therapy.
+- Ideal candidates to start Prolia include postmenopausal women, men with osteoporosis, and individuals undergoing specific cancer treatments or glucocorticoid therapy.

 - It’s essential for patients to consult with healthcare providers to determine eligibility and to discuss any potential risks associated with Prolia treatment.